D-2 to E-7: The Visa Conversion Roadmap Foreign Graduates Actually Need

 Permitted industries include interpretation, translation, restaurant assistance, office support, duty-free shop sales, tour guide assistance, and internships related to your major.
 Manufacturing work requires TOPIK Level 4 or KIIP Level 4.
 Delivery, courier, and door-to-door sales are prohibited.

-The TOPIK 4 advantage: your highest-leverage move before graduation
+The TOPIK 4 advantage: your highest-value move before graduation

 Passing TOPIK Level 4 before graduation gives you: